symphonycms/wg/docs/working/pages.markdown

         <xsl:copy-of select="page-content/entry/content/*" />
     </xsl:template>

-To fully support the DRY principle and code reuse, you could make a utility for static content:
+To fully support the DRY principle for code reuse, you could make a utility for static pages:

 Utility: